secretstartups/handbook/people-group/learning-and-development/gitlab-learn/contribute/team-member-contributions/index.html.md

 1. Watch the training on [how to share and curate content in GitLab Learn to a channel](https://gitlab.edcast.com/pathways/learning-curator-training/cards/1288231)

-### Part 2: Customizing channels
+### Part 2: Building Channels

 1. Watch the training on [how to customize channels with custom carousels](https://gitlab.edcast.com/pathways/learning-curator-training/cards/1288232)

+### Part 3: Customizing Channels

+1. Watch the training on [customizing channels in GitLab Learn](https://gitlab.edcast.com/pathways/learning-curator-training/cards/7091060)

-### Part 3: Finishing the Pathway
+### Part 4: Finishing the Pathway

 1. The [GitLab Learn Curator Pathway](https://gitlab.edcast.com/pathways/learning-curator-training) needs to be completed with the final quiz.

-### Part 4: Setting up your channel
+### Part 5: Setting up your channel

 You're ready to build your channel!
-Please follow the steps on the [Work with Us](https://about.gitlab.com/handbook/people-group/learning-and-development/work-with-us/#creating-a-gitlab-learn-channel) handbook page to open an issue for your new channel.
+Please follow the steps on the [Work with Us](https://gitlab.edcast.com/pathways/learning-curator-training/cards/1288233) handbook page to open an issue for your new channel.

 If your team's channel already exists, please skip to Part 5